sbarthelemy/collada-dom/templates/readme.txt

 to match the list of class you have implemented in your integration library. same for the makefile / and or Visual Studio project.

-SEE the sample "integrationViewer".
+SEE the sample "integration".
 It is a very simple integration library which only implements the intGeometry object.
-It allows the sample "colladaViewer" to draw the geometry.